Home

 Health and Safety

-The acronym EHS represents Environmental, Health and Safety.
+The acronym EHS stands for Environmental, Health and Safety.

-Throughout the course of any project it is important to be aware of EHS risks and opportunities.
+Throughout the course of any project, it's important to be aware of EHS risks and opportunities.
 Protect of the most important assets, workers, and yourself.
 When considering improvements and alterations it is critical to identify hazards and mitigate them.
 Using training, procedures, PPE, engineering controls, or designing the hazard out of the process, product, or service.

 It is worth taking any amount of time to ensure the protection of those involved and the end users.
 It is easy to change a layout, install new equipment, but often new hazards are introduced and many are not visible and obvious.

-Lean Manufacturing has no tolerance for waste nor sacrificing EHS risks.
+Lean Manufacturing has no tolerance for waste or sacrificing EHS.

-The goal is process improvement without compromising EHS, both require short and long term control.
+The goal is process improvement without compromising EHS.

-Many EHS risks are not acutely known or shown, some take time to develop or become evident.
+Many EHS risks are not acutely known or shown, some of these risks take time to develop or become evident.
 Ergonomic awareness and training should be a part of every project manager's tool kit.

 • Avoid stagnant positions for workers